The Right Direction: Understand the Roles, Responsibilities and Liabilities of Board Participation

 It is important to pay particular attention to the Side A coverage and limits, as this is in place to protect the personal assets of board members.
 Consult with your insurance agent for a policy review and deeper understanding of this coverage.

 3.)
 What is the time commitment?
-Before joining a board, make sure you understand and evaluate the necessary time that it will take to fulfill your duties.
-Also be sure that you can accept the time that your commitment will take away from your day-to-day responsibilities.
+Before joining a board, make sure you understand and evaluate the necessary time it will take to fulfill your duties.
+Also be sure you can accept the time that your commitment will take away from your day-to-day responsibilities.

 5.)
 Will the organization provide any training for you as a new board member?
 This may be especially important if you have never held a board seat in the past.
 It is important to learn about the organization’s history, mission, by-laws, activities and policies.

-Before you accept a seat, discuss an orientation program with the Executive Director to be sure you are getting started on the right foot.
+Before you accept a seat, discuss an orientation program with the executive director to be sure you are getting started on the right foot.
 It may even be appropriate to request a temporary mentor (a current or former board member) to guide you as you begin your service on the board.

-When it’s the right fit for you and the organization, serving on a board of directors for a non-profit is often very rewarding.
-It can give you a sense of pride, provide insight into the workings of non-profits, and even look good on a resume.
+When it’s the right fit for you and the organization, serving on a board of directors for a nonprofit is often very rewarding.
+It can give you a sense of pride, provide insight into the workings of nonprofits, and even look good on a resume.